robertzhao971/fundTracking/README.md

 # Fund Tracking Web App

+React directory cotains files used for front end, wrote in TypeScript.

 ## Application Server (Node.js)

 Server.ts is the backend server for this app.
 Server.test.js is the test file used by Jest.